 This type of fat is found predominately in nuts, seeds, avocado, seafood, and vegetable oils like olive oil, canola oil, and sesame oil — these are considered the healthy fats that should be part of a balanced diet.

-“Monounsaturated fats (MUFAs) found in avocado, olive oil, and some nuts have been linked to heart health,” says Katie Kissane, R.D., C.S.S.D., and owner of My Nutrition Coach in Fort Collins, CO.
+“Monounsaturated fats (MUFAs) found in avocado, olive oil, and some nuts have been linked to heart health,” says Katie Kissane, R.D., C.S.S.D., and owner of My Nutrition Coach in Fort Collins, Colorado.

 Foods containing MUFAs most often provide additional essential nutrients most people don’t get enough of, like the antioxidant vitamin E, which helps support a healthy immune system.